mylabpcb/myCPU/pages/en/mycpu/introduction.md

 ###### The Instruction Cycle
-The myCPU instruction execution is based in one unique Instruction cycle, composed by a Fetch cycle and an Execution cycle.
+The myCPU instruction execution is based on unique Instruction cycle, composed by a Fetch cycle and an Execution cycle.
 The instruction cycle could have a length from 5 up to 8 states.
 Each state or step involve one clock cycle and executes only one microinstruction.
 {: style="text-align: justify"}

 Next image shows an example of the instruction cycle for the ADD instruction: